input-output-hk/ouroboros-phalanx-protocol/CPS/CPD/README.md

 This sizing ensures the adversary has time to act before honest chain growth threatens even a length-1 chain, providing a practical and conservative bound for grinding feasibility.

+<--- Raphael: Why do we add one block to guess the end of he grinding opportunity?
+We just said we controled all blocks till the end of the epoch.

 ##### 3.1.3.2 Target Window $w_T$

 Once the adversary obtains a potential **candidate nonce** ($\eta_e^{\text{candidate}}$) for epoch $e$, they can compute their private **slot leader distribution** for the entire epoch, spanning: